Skip to content

 def str2 = "Hello, Java!"

-println str1 == str2 // Output false
+println str1 == str2 // Outputs false

-println str1 != str2 // Output true
+println str1 != str2 // Outputs true

-println str1 < str2 // Output true
+println str1 < str2 // Outputs true

-println str1 > str2 // Output false
+println str1 > str2 // Outputs false

-println str1 <= str2 // Output true
+println str1 <= str2 // Outputs true

-println str1 >= str2 // Output false
+println str1 >= str2 // Outputs false

 String Escaping

-You can use \ to escape special characters, such as \n for newline.
+Escape special characters with \, such as \n for a newline.

 groovy